omniV1/CST-321/Documentation/Topic6/FIleSys.md

   A temporary directory is used for intermediate files to avoid cluttering the user's workspace and to ease cleanup after compilation.

 - **Checksum Implementation:**
-  A checksum is computed and added to the final executable to ensure data integrity, following best practices for software distribution.
+  A checksum is computed and added to the final executable to ensure data integrity.